fahadsultan/csc122/algos/sort_insertion.md

 # Insertion Sort

-**Insertion sort** is a simple sorting algorithm that works the way we sort playing cards in our hands.
+**Insertion sort** is a sorting algorithm that works the way we sort playing cards in our hands.

 The algorithm works by maintaining two sublists in a given array: